-Almost exactly three years ago, during spring 2014, 15 children were confirmed as having contracted E-coli 0157 after they attended a lambing event at the farm, with others taken ill.
+Almost exactly three years ago, during spring 2014, 15 children were confirmed as having contracted E. coli O157 after they attended a lambing event at the farm, with others taken ill.

 Four of the children were very seriously affected and were hospitalised.
 They all developed a deadly bug called Hemolytic Uremic Syndrome, which caused their kidneys to fail, three required dialysis, and all now live with the threat of adverse effects as they grow up constantly hanging over them and their families.
 I continue to deal with several of these cases.

 Harry Wilson, the managing director of the firm currently in charge - Huntley's Country Stores Ltd - admitted breaching health and safety regulations and continues to pay the fine imposed by Magistrates.

 Hand washing not enough

 That company, which let children bottle feed lambs, was criticised for using the same hand basins for visitors to wash their hands to clean animal feeding dishes and for allowing children to roll around in straw covered in faeces on the site.

 The most common protection at farm events like these is to ask anyone handling animals to wash their hands but I'm afraid these types of precautions do not go nearly far enough.